linux-kernel-labs/linux/Documentation/teaching/lectures/smp.rst

-The :c:func:`mutex_unlock` operation is symmetric: if there are no waiters on the mutex then we can take the fast path via an atomic exchange
+The :c:func:`mutex_unlock` operation is symmetric: if there are no waiters on the mutex then we an take the fast path via an atomic exchange
 operation:

 .. slide:: :c:func:`mutex_unlock` fast path